Sachielsc/My-ASP.NET-Core-Learning-Path/我的asp.net学习历程/ASP.NET Core 6 Web API Fundamentals 学习笔记.md

 - { get; set; }:<br>
 This is the property accessor syntax in C#.

+## (TODO) What are the properties of a C# class, and how does that work with OOP's encapsulation

 ## What is the difference between Icollection and Ienumerable
 `ICollection` and `IEnumerable` are both interfaces in the .NET Framework that represent collections of items.
 They are part of the collections framework and provide different levels of functionality.